jondawson917/Capstone---AirportBuddy/README.md

 Here's why:
 * Your time should be focused on holding your bags and navigating to the airport, not fumbling through emails and texts for trip info
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* Your time is valuable
-* You should implement DRY principles to the rest of your life :smile:
+* Your urgency shouldn't be an emergency! :smile: